bunnylin/supersakura/README.md

     recomp <projectname>

-For example, to build the included Winterquest ministory/testsuite:
+For example, to compile the included Winterquest ministory/testsuite:

     recomp winterq

-To run a game:
+To run any compiled game through a friendly frontend:

-    supersakura <projectname>
+    supersakura

-Or, to run a game purely in a console:
+Or, to run the console port:

-    supersakura-con <projectname>
+    supersakura-con

-Aside from standard console output, recomp also creates a recomp.log in the working directory, or in your profile directory if the working directory is not writable.
-Likewise, the SuperSakura engine prints a lot of debug output into a saku.log file, either in the working directory or in your profile.
+The tools and engine print their log output into files: saku.log, recomp.log, and decomp.log.
+By default, these are put in the program's working directory.
+If the working directory is write-protected, then the logs are saved under your profile directory.

 You can add -h to any executable's commandline to see what other commandline options are available.